Who Was John Quincy Adams?

 John Quincy Adams was the eldest son of President John Adams and the sixth president of the United States.
 In his pre-presidential years, Adams was one of America's greatest diplomats (formulating, among other things, what became the Monroe Doctrine); in his post-presidential years, he conducted a consistent and often dramatic fight against the expansion of slavery.
 Though full of promise, his presidential years were difficult.
 He died in 1848 in Washington, D.C.

-Though he was one of few Americans to be so prepared to serve as president of the United States, John Quincy Adams's best years of service came before and after his time in the White House.
+Though he was one of few Americans to be so prepared to serve as president of the United States, Adams' best years of service came before and after his time in the White House.
 Born on July 11, 1767, in Braintree, Massachusetts, John Quincy was the son of John Adams, a prodigy of the American Revolution who would become the second U.S. president just before his John Quincy's 30th birthday, and his wife, future first lady Abigail Adams.

 As a child, Adams witnessed firsthand the birth of the nation.
 From the family farm, he and his mother watched the Battle of Bunker Hill in 1775.
 At age 10, he traveled to France with his father, who was securing aid during the Revolution.
 By age 14, Adams was receiving "on-the-job" training in the diplomatic corps and going to school.
 In 1781, he accompanied diplomat Francis Dana to Russia, serving as his secretary and translator.
 In 1783, he traveled to Paris to serve as secretary to his father, negotiating the Treaty of Paris.
 During this time, Adams attended schools in Europe and became fluent in French, Dutch and German.
 Returning home in 1785, he entered Harvard College and graduated in 1787.

 Early Political Career